This stock really comes in handy a lot.

 There were a lot of vegetables available for the summer stock pictured above.
 I used zucchini, cabbage, onion, banana pepper, red tomato, yellow tomato, broccoli, carrot, chard, celery, carrots, rosemary, and parsley.
 I also threw in a strawberry and two blackberries, just for fun.
 Why not?

 There is no recipe.
 I combine about two quarts of cleaned, roughly cut, loosely packed vegetables to two gallons of water.
 I simmer it for a few hours in a large pot.
 Then I let it cool and strain it through several layers of cheesecloth.
 Return the stock to a boil, ladle into clean, hot jars, place lids and rings, and pressure can.
-The Ball Blue Book (definitely one of my favorites) states to process quarts of their recipe vegetable stock for 35 minutes (at the pressure designated for your altitude).
-So that's what I do.

 I have heard of people saving scraps of pared vegetables left over after preparing meals.
 Store these scraps in baggies in the freezer until there is enough to make stock.
 I think this is a great idea!
 It makes use of every bit of your precious fresh vegetables, whether they come from a garden, farm market, or supermarket.
 We can all do this!